Clеaning a Gеorgе Forеman Grill & Griddlе is a crucial yеt oftеn ovеrlookеd aspect of maintaining this popular kitchеn appliancе.

 When your George Foreman Grill has completely cooled down, gently clean a soft sponge with soap water once again.
 Remove the soap with a clean sponge and fresh water.

 Remember to avoid using harsh scrubbers and chemicals as you may damage the nonstick surface.
 Warm, soapy water with nylon or a nonmetallic scrubbing pad will suffice.

 Cleaning up a George Foreman Grill with removable plates is a lot more straightforward than the ones without.

 Advanced George Foreman Grills and Panini Presses feature nonstick removable plates.

 Unplug the unit and let it cool completely.
 If you're not sure they're completely cooled off, you can use an oven mitt to remove the removable plates.

 Once the removable plates have been removed, submerge them in hot, soapy water.
-Let them soak for a good 15-20 minutes to help loosen food particles and food residue.
+Let them soak for 15-20 minutes to help loosen food particles and residue.

 Take a soft sponge and scrub off the remaining dirt and grime.
-Rince the plates and leave them out to air dry.
+Rinse the removable plates and leave them out to air dry.
 You can also clean the drip tray the same way.